heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1880.*
+*1880.* Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville tires of updates from the Vizagapatam Hill Tracts Agency

 <p align="center">
   ⁂
   </p>

-Ʊ. Ellen dreams once more she is at the quay; Rev. Dewar holds her hand.
-Both look wonderingly at a sky coruscant with unfamiliar stars.
+Ʊ. Ellen dreams she is back at Aberdeen Quay, the waters stilled and the sky coruscant with unfamiliar stars.
+Rev. Dewar faces away from her, and towards the sea.
+"Child, what should you like to do?"
-There is a great thunderous crash, like the splitting of stone, from the direction of the Ashen House—

 Tilleadh.